blakegarretson/essentials/main.md

 ### Honorable Mentions

-- [RawTherapee](https://www.rawtherapee.com/) is similar enough to darktable and digiKam that it may seem redundant, but it’s worth having in your toolbox because it does some things better or easier.
+- [RawTherapee](https://www.rawtherapee.com/) is similar enough to darktable and digiKam that it is a bit redundant, but you may want to try it because it does some things better or easier.
 Give it a try if the apps above aren’t a good fit for you.
 - [XnView MP](https://www.xnview.com/en/xnviewmp/) might be more to your liking if you are a casual user that just wants to view a collection of photos and do some basic adjustments.
 It has an old school interface with simple controls that may be more intuitive for some people.
 It has all the essential functions and more.

 ## AI Image Generation